BrickMMO/tasks/markdown-portfolio.markdown

 ## Markdown Portfolio

-Your portflio may be the most important asset when you start your internship and job hunt.
+Your portflio may be the most important asset when you start your internship and job hunnt.
 I have attempted to set a good example and keep my portfolio quite current:

 [![CodeAdam](images/screenshot-codeadam.png)](https://codeadam.ca)